cycle/docs/advanced/limitations.md

 Please note that turning cascade option off completelly disables relation `store` sequence.
 This makes uni-directinal relations useles, only use this option if relation is concidered "read-only".

 ## Select->fetchOne() behaviour
 Method `fetchOne` of Select will create query without specified `LIMIT` value in order to avoid data corruption on joined data.
-Make sure to manually set the limit (in case if your selection allows that) or use proper selection constrain.
+Make sure to manually set the limit or use proper selection constrain.

 > `LIMIT 1` is set in Repository `findOne()`.